Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Experiments and Results

 \paragraph{Data} We study $12$ middle-school classrooms in which all students have complete score records across $6$ consecutive examinations, yielding a total of $482$ students.
 Based on the availability of friend information in the questionnaire, we construct two subsets: (i) \textbf{Full-Temporal} ($n=482$), used to define the ground-truth score trajectories and ranking benchmarks; and (ii) \textbf{Social-Observed} ($n=419$), consisting of students who reported at least one friend ID and are therefore eligible for subjective-graph construction and interaction.
 Students not included in \textbf{Social-Observed} are treated as weakly observed boundary nodes: their beliefs are updated primarily via the exogenous self-score anchor, while they can still appear as passive targets of others' beliefs.

 \paragraph{Protocol} The system evolves over $6$ discrete time steps (epochs), each corresponding to a real examination.
-At the beginning of each time step, every agent first calibrates its self-belief using its own exam score, after which the system executes $R=2$ rounds of social interaction.
+At the beginning of each time step, every agent first receives the self-performance calibration described above, after which the system executes $R=3$ rounds of social interaction.
 In each round, an agent samples up to $K=3$ interaction partners from the visible neighborhood of its subjective social graph.
 All stochasticity is controlled by fixed random seeds.

-\paragraph{Metrics} We report three primary metrics: (1) group-perceived ranking error $\mathrm{DPAE}=1-\rho$ (where $\rho$ is the Spearman rank correlation; lower is better); (2) Top-$k$ high-achiever identification accuracy Acc@$k$ (higher is better); (3) group-level belief uncertainty, defined as the mean of all belief variances, which reflects the degree of cognitive convergence in the population.
+\paragraph{Implementation} LLM calls use Llama-3.1-8B-Instruct with temperature $0.7$.
+Evaluation outputs are JSON triples of target, ability score, and uncertainty, while trust gating outputs JSON fields \texttt{trust\_weight} and \texttt{uncertainty}.
+RAG returns at most $8$ graph-reachable evidence items from self, friend, classmate, and class-statistic scopes.
+The \textbf{No-RAG} ablation keeps subjective-graph partner sampling but replaces peer-evidence retrieval with minimal self and class-statistic context.
+The self-anchor uses the rank-normalized score defined in Section~3.3 as an environment-side calibration, and $\alpha_i=\min(1,\mathrm{worry}_i/3)$ under the default noise scale.
+At epoch $t$, agents and retrieval access no future exam records or peer score table.
+Feature and graph baselines use five-fold cross-validation over questionnaire attributes and one-hop survey-friend structure.

+\paragraph{Metrics} We report DPAE and Acc@$k$ as evaluation metrics.
+For each seed, metrics are first computed per classroom and then averaged uniformly across the 12 classrooms; reported $\pm$ values are standard deviations across seeds, and figure bands are exploratory bootstrap intervals over seeds.
+Belief variance is maintained as an internal uncertainty state of the simulation but is not treated as an independently validated empirical outcome.